redhat-developer/devspaces/dependencies/che-devfile-registry/README.md

     --rhel
         Build using the rhel.Dockerfile (UBI images) instead of default
 ```
+By default, the built registry will be tagged `quay.io/eclipse/che-devfile-registry:nightly`, and will be built with offline mode disabled.

 Note that the Dockerfiles in this repository utilize multi-stage builds, so Docker version 17.05 or higher is required.